Tiered Pricing Model: Great to Maximize SaaS Revenue

 What is a tiered pricing model for SaaS?

 Tiered pricing is a strategy that offers different service packages with specific features.
-Users can begin with a basic tier and progress to higher tiers with more features, increasing in price accordingly.
+Users can begin with a basic tier and progress to higher tiers with more features, increasing the price accordingly.

 This pricing model aims to build customer loyalty for a SaaS company through monthly or yearly subscriptions.
 It also offers tiered discount structures in long-term plans, benefiting both the SaaS business and the customer.